unixorn/zsh-quickstart-kit/README.md

 * cross-session shared history
 * proper command history search
 * deduping history
+* automatic periodic update of antigen and your plugins
 * syntax highlighting at the command line
 * oh-my-zsh plugins and themes (via antigen)
 * tab completion of Rakefile targets